The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2022.

 At Carolina Asthma & Allergy Center, we currently offer the cutting-edge treatment of OIT in limited cases.
 We believe OIT is the future for severely allergic kids and adults, who could most benefit from increasing their allergen tolerance.

 If you’re interested in learning more about OIT, contact our team of board-certified experts.
 Together we can help determine whether it’s a potential treatment option for you.

 Oral immunotherapy costs can vary greatly.
 Because it involves daily doses and allergist appointments every two weeks, it’s more expensive than the traditional avoidance method.
-For example, experts estimate that the peanut allergy product Palforzia may cost $4,200 a year per patient.
-However, we always recommend checking with your insurance carrier to ensure the accurate cost.
+We always recommend checking with your insurance carrier to ensure the accurate cost.